 Students will gain a solid understanding of human anatomy, EKG theory, EKG application and monitoring, stress testing, and infection control, patient care, and HIPPA rule/confidentiality.

-Upon completion of the 5 week program, students will have the clinical knowledge and proficiency required of the EKG Technician and will be prepared to take the National Certification examination through the National Healthcare Association (NHA).
+Upon completion of the 5 week course, students will have the clinical knowledge and proficiency required of the EKG Technician and will be prepared to take the National Certification examination through the National Healthcare Association (NHA).

-Upon successful completion of the EKG Technician program, the student will be awarded a Certificate of completion in EKG.
+Upon successful completion of the EKG Technician course, the student will be awarded a Certificate of completion in EKG.
 The application and examination fee for the National Certification Exam is not included in the tuition for this program.

 Schedule